ckswilliams/modOpenREM/docs/conquestUbuntu.rst

 ------------

 Create a bash script for each of RDSR, mammo, DX and Philips CT dose images, as required.
 They should have content something like the following.
+The examples that follow assume the files have been saved in the folder ``/etc/conquest-dicom-server`` but you can save them where you like and change the ``dicom.ini`` commands accordingly.

 The key step in these scripts is to activate the virtual environment.
 This is done on the line with ``. /var/dose/venv/bin/activate`` - you should change the path to your virtualenv appropriately.